SuketuPatni/investigating_kickstart_with_pyO3/README.md

 # Running the code

-Download the code as a zip file and extract it in a working directory named "ks_d1_2021". <br/>
+Download the code as a zip file (the test cases are included already) and extract it in a working directory named "ks_d1_2021". <br/>
 Giving any other name will lead to errors.
 Run the following code in it.

 ## Setting up the Python virtual environment